Search This Blog

 Apart from this map (which led me to check out the place) there are few other sources of information.
 There are several in the Dorrigo/Coffs Harbour Metallogenic Data notes and one in particular I found when searching DIGS – “V. Evans' Snowy Creek Sapphire Prospecting parish Rigney county Clarke, Ebor area” (DIGS reference R00039966).

 Now, before you go rushing off in the hope of finding your fortune, take note of the fact that the areas mentioned are now in the Cathedral Rocks National Park where fossicking is not allowed.
-Two references about the park (here (missing) and here) indicate the park boundaries and also that the remains of the sapphire prospecting are regarded as historic relics.
+A reference about the park ( here) indicates the park boundaries and also that the remains of the sapphire prospecting are regarded as historic relics.

 My own visits to the area included (a) Biscuit Creek at the top right of the map above (zero finds) (b) Native Dog Creek (black sand, probably ilmenite) (c) Boundary Creek, also top right of map